dluvian/voyage/README.md

 # voyage

-Voyage is a lightweight nostr client for Android with a Reddit-like UI.
+Voyage is a lightweight nostr client for Android.

 ## Installation